Mount Olive Eluding Police Charge Lawyer

-The Tormey Law Firm represents clients charged with eluding a police officer and resisting arrest throughout New Jersey, including Dover, Parsippany, Roxbury, Denville, and Morristown.
+The Tormey Law Firm represents clients charged with eluding a police officer and resisting arrest throughout Morris County and New Jersey, including Dover, Parsippany, Roxbury, Denville, Netcong, and Morristown.
 Our managing partner, Travis J. Tormey, has been handling criminal cases for years and he has an excellent reputation with local prosecutors and judges.
-Additionally, one of our other partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor.
-During her time with the Morris County Prosecutor’s Office, she prosecuted cases ranging from Homicide and Aggravated Assault to Robbery and Child Abuse.
+In fact, Mr. Tormey was named one of the 10 best criminal lawyers in NJ by the American Jurist Institute and is rated a perfect 10.0 by his clients (with over 75 reviews) on Avvo.com.

-If you or a loved one has been charged with eluding law enforcement in New Jersey, contact the Tormey Law Firm today for a free consultation.
-You can call us at 866-949-6948, or you can use the online contact form to schedule an appointment.
+If you or a loved one has been charged with eluding law enforcement, hindering apprehension, or resisting arrest in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm today for a free consultation.
+You can call us at 908-336-5008 for immediate assistance, or use the online contact form to schedule an appointment at our conveniently located offices in Morristown.

 Eluding a police officer is a criminal charge in New Jersey.
 It is governed by N.J.S.A.
 2C:29-2, which provides, in pertinent part: